 Dental hygienists traditionally perform scaling by hand.
 However, new and advanced technology has led to more modern methods such as electric scalers.
 This sophisticated tool allows dental cleanings to be performed more efficiently and in less time.
-To achieve best results, both electric and manual scaling methods are combined for dental cleanings.
+To achieve the best results, both electric and manual scaling methods are combined for dental cleanings.

 A denture is a removable replacement for missing teeth and surrounding tissues.
 There are two types of dentures available, including partial and complete dentures.
-Partial dentures are used when some natural teeth remain, while complete dentures are used to completely replace all teeth.
+Partial dentures are used when some natural teeth remain, while complete dentures are used to replace all teeth completely.
 Dentures are made to resemble your natural teeth so there should be no noticeable change to your appearance.
-In fact, dentures may even improve your smile!
+Dentures may even improve your smile!

 Complete Dentures – This restoration method is used to restore your smile and mouth function if all your teeth have been lost.
-The dentures are custom created to resemble natural teeth and are positioned into a patients mouth to take the place of where the natural teeth used to be.
-Complete dentures are removable and may require adjustments in order to create a proper fit with the gums and mouth.
+The dentures are custom created to resemble natural teeth and are positioned into a patient’s mouth to take the place of where the natural teeth used to be.
+Complete dentures are removable and may require adjustments to create a proper fit with the gums and mouth.

 A certain amount of pain and discomfort is to be expected following an extraction, which can be minimized with a pain killer and ice packs applied to the face for 15 minutes at a time.
 After a routine extraction, discomfort should lessen within three days to two weeks.
-If you have prolonged or severe pain, swelling, bleeding or fever, call our office immediately.
+If you have prolonged or severe pain, swelling, bleeding, or fever, call our office immediately.

 Bad breath may be caused by the following:

 To receive implants, you need to have healthy gums and adequate bone to support the implant.
-You must also be committed to excellent oral hygiene and regular dental visits as these are critical to the long-term success of dental implants.
+You must also be committed to excellent oral hygiene, and regular dental visits as these are critical to the long-term success of dental implants.

 Daily preventive care, including proper brushing and flossing, will help stop problems before they develop.

-In between regular visits to the dentist, there are simple steps that each of us can take to greatly decrease the risk of developing tooth decay, gum disease and other dental problems.
+In between regular visits to the dentist, there are simple steps that each of us can take to significantly decrease the risk of developing tooth decay, gum disease, and other dental problems.
 These include:

-TMJ stands for temporal-mandibular joint.
+TMJ stands for the temporal-mandibular joint.
 Temporal, as in temple area of skull; mandibular as in mandible, or lower jaw; joint as in it’s where the head and jaw meet.
 Problems in this joint may be caused by a misalignment of the teeth, trauma, or excess muscle tension.
-Aside from the two bones that meet there, cartilage buffers them and five muscles are involved in the area.
-If something goes wrong a good deal of trouble can result.
+Aside from the two bones that meet there, cartilage buffers them, and five muscles are involved in it.
+If something goes wrong, a good deal of trouble can result.

 Problems in this area can cause:

-Dental treatments for the condition can include replacing missing teeth, moving teeth, adjusting the bite, filling gaps between teeth, etc. There is no one solution that is right for all cases.
+Dental treatments for the condition can include replacing missing teeth, moving teeth, adjusting the bite, filling gaps between teeth, etc. No one solution is right for all cases.
 Sometimes a plastic mouthpiece is used to prevent clenching or grinding that is contributing to the problem.
 If untreated and taken to extremes, surgery may be required to repair a badly damaged joint.

 Veneers are a dental procedure in which a covering is placed over the outside (visible area) of the tooth.
 Veneers are usually only done to the part of the teeth that are visible when talking or smiling.
 The procedure can be direct or indirect.

 The direct technique usually involves placing composite resin on the outside of the tooth using bonding.
-This method is usually referred to as bonding.
+This method is typically referred to as bonding.

 The indirect technique usually involves two appointments because the veneers will be fabricated at a dental laboratory.
-At the first appointment the teeth are prepared, impressions taken, and the teeth are given a temporary covering.
-In two to three weeks the veneers are back from the laboratory, the temporaries are removed and the veneers are bonded to the teeth.
+At the first appointment, the teeth are prepared, impressions taken, and the teeth are given a temporary covering.
+In two to three weeks, the veneers are back from the laboratory, the temporaries are removed, and the veneers are bonded to the teeth.
 The laboratory fabricated veneers are usually made using porcelain or pressed ceramic, and are esthetically pleasing.

 The advantage of veneers versus crowns is that much less tooth material is removed, and the procedure is generally less uncomfortable.
 Veneers are recommended for teeth that have large fillings or little tooth structure.

 Our office utilizes electronic claims processing.
-This means that rather than sending your dental claim through the mail, it is sent electronically to your insurance company with the click of a button.
+This means that rather than sending your dental request through the mail, it is sent electronically to your insurance company with the click of a button.
 By filing your claim electronically, information is submitted more efficiently and with fewer errors.
 This benefits our patients because the turn around time on claims is faster and fewer claims are returned or denied.
-We are happy to submit your dental claims to your insurance company on your behalf.
+We are happy to submit your dental requests to your insurance company on your behalf.

-We use small cameras about the size of a pen, called intraoral cameras, to help clearly see the condition of your teeth and gums.
+We use small cameras about the size of a pen, called intraoral cameras, to help see the condition of your teeth and gums.

 The dentist performs most of his dental procedures while wearing a pair of funny looking glasses called surgical telescopes.
 These powerful glasses have magnifiers on them, allowing the dentist to see fine details that would go unnoticed to the naked eye.

 X-rays are a focused beam of x-ray particles passed through bone which produce an image on special film, showing the structure through which it passed.
-This provides the familiar black and white images doctors and dentists use to diagnose problems and disease.
+This provides the familiar black and white images of doctors and dentists use to diagnose problems and diseases.
 Without an x-ray of the whole tooth and supporting bone and gum tissues, there would be no way to detect infection or pathology that requires attention.